 5 small towns near Toronto to visit this fall

-Fall is likely the most beautiful time of year in the many small towns that surround Toronto.
-Drive an hour outside of the city, and the rural landscape comes alive with colour in late September and through October.
+Fall is the most beautiful time of year in the many small towns that surround Toronto.
+Drive an hour outside of the city, and the rural landscape comes alive with colour this month.
 Add to this events like antique markets and pumpkin fests, and you have a recipe for the ultimate scenic and quaint day trip.

-Here are my picks for a host of small towns near Toronto to visit this fall.
+Here are some small towns near Toronto to visit this fall.

 There are few places in Ontario more beautiful than Muskoka in the fall, and Gravenhurst serves as the gateway to this rugged playground.
 Nestled on Lake Muskoka, this is where steamships like the Segwun depart to explore the pristine lakes of the region.
 It is absolutely stunning here in the fall.